Maritime Cybersecurity,

 Cyber Resilience of Ships —

-For System Integrators.
+Applicable to System Integrators.

 IMO MSC.428(98)

-Applies to all vessels in operation.
+Applicable to all vessels in operation.

 IEC 62443

-International standard for
+International standard for industrial

-industrial control system security.
+control system security.

 The baseline framework for

-vessel OT security design.
+maritime OT system security design.

 IT vs Maritime OT